michaniets/french-childes/README.md

 ## Use UDPipe (or other parser)

-UDPipe fails when uploaded files are too large.
-Split them:
+UDPipe my fail when uploaded files are too large.
+Split them, e.g. in chunks of 10000 graphs:

 > conll-util.py -S 10000 parseme.conllu

-Process the splitted files in a loop and concatenate the output:
+Process the chunnks and concatenate the output:

 ```{shell}
 bash call-udpipe.sh                     # loop through splitted data